 Outside work, he is a self-described 60's Ford performance enthusiast, lifelong hunter, and recreational cyclist.
 He also secretly wishes he could grow a beard - maybe some day this dream will come true.
-Ben has been happily married for 8 years, with a 5 year old & 1 year old keeping him young.
+Ben has been happily married for 10 years & counting, with a son & two daughters keeping him young.

 HR & Payroll Manager

 Always good to have a Bachelor of Science in Psychology on the team, even if it came through the Griz country of the University of Montana.
 Responsible for maintaining and enhancing our policies, programs, and practices - Adrienne has a knack for keeping everyone in line.
 We're not really sure how she does it.
 Could be her 15 years experience with the company.
 Might have something to do with controlling payroll....hmmm.